sajidahmed12/Glucose-Level-Detection-Model/data/readme.md

 # Dataset Visualization

 This Repository Contains Datasets as listed below
-Old iphone 4S data
+* Old iphone 4S data
-New oneplus 6t data
+* New oneplus 6t data
-mergred train-test data (209 train, 49 test) selective train-test data collected over Three different Smartphones (191 train, 39 test)
+* mergred train-test data (209 train, 49 test)
+* selective train-test data collected over Three different Smartphones (191 train, 39 test)

+#### The Dataset Collection Process is still ongoing. we are collecting new data and once they are processed we will keep update this repository with the newer data.

 ## Dataset Overview